Sticky space

 2. No Student Fundraiser Goal

-Do your students actually know how much they need to sell in order to achieve your fundraiser goal?
-If you simply tell your students to go out and do their best, some will take you seriously and others may not
+Do your students know how much they need to sell to achieve your fundraiser goal?
+If you tell your students to go out and do their best, some will take you seriously, and others may not.

 So why leave selling to chance?
 Instead, provide some direction by giving them a minimum item goal to attain, then break it down into smaller daily goals.
-You can do this by first finding out how much money needs to be raised, then divide that by the number of sellers in your group.
-For more information see our fundraiser goal setting guide.
+You can do this by finding out how much money needs to be raised and dividing that by the number of sellers in your group.
+For more information, see our fundraiser goal-setting guide.

 3. No Group Selling Accountability